 Espresso is a short coffee drink, where hot water (but never boiling) is pressured through very finely ground coffee.
 The result is a brewed cup of espresso, which is about 30ml in volume.
 It’s more concentrated in both flavour and caffeine than for example drip coffee.
 Likewise, it contains a higher level of coffee fats, that while mixed with air, form the top layer known as the crema.

 Darker roasts often have rich flavours of dark chocolate and nuts.
 Lighter roasts are often more complex, citrusy and floral.
-Think about your flavour palette when choosing the type of coffee you want your espresso to be made of!
+Think about your flavour palette when choosing the type of coffee you want your shot to be made of!

 First Espresso Machines